Home

 Current availability:

-Although most of the keys were played by Ton Scherpenzeel, when the band bought their Mellotron, it was decided that vocalist Max Werner (nicknamed 'Werlerofzoiets', meaning 'something like Werner') would play it most of the time, in between his vocal duties.
+Although most of the keys were played by Ton Scherpenzeel, when the band bought their Mellotron, it was decided that vocalist Max Werner (nicknamed 'Werlerofzoiets', meaning 'something like Werner'; in-jokes, eh?) would play it most of the time, in between his vocal duties.
 I think I'm right in saying that Werner actually started life as a drummer, then shifted across to the mic when they realised he had the best voice in the band.
-Anyway, in an interview I saw with Scherpenzeel a few years ago, he said that they'd hoped their 'Tron would make it sound like they were being backed by an orchestra; of course, it 'just' sounded like they were being backed by a Mellotron, and once they got their heads round that fact, they ran with it.
-See See the Sun has track-by-track credits, although you don't need them to hear Werner's upfront 'Tron strings on six of the nine tracks.
-None of them stand out particularly from the others, but the 'Tron use is good all round, making this well worth it on the Mellotron front.
+Anyway, in an interview I saw with Scherpenzeel a few years ago, he said that they'd hoped their Mellotron would make it sound like they were being backed by an orchestra; of course, it 'just' sounded like they were being backed by a Mellotron and, once they got their heads round that fact, they ran with it.
+See See the Sun has track-by-track credits, although you don't need them to hear Werner's upfront Mellotron strings on six of the nine tracks.
+None of them stand out particularly from the others, but the Mellotron use is good all round, making this well worth it on the Mellotron front.

-Confusingly, Kayak is actually their second LP, and is every bit as good as their debut, with more classically-influenced songwriting, particularly Wintertime.
+Confusingly, Kayak is actually their second LP, every bit as good as their debut, with more classically-influenced songwriting, particularly Wintertime.
 Mountain Too Rough reminds me of their countrymen Trace, in places, although their first LP only came out the same year.
 It's actually a more 'progressive' album than its predecessor, with two of the band's longest tracks in They Get To Know Me and Trust In The Machine, so this may be a good place to start for the confirmed proghead.
-There's a bit of change on the 'Tron front, with a solo flute part in the lengthy-ish They Get To Know Me, which is also the album's Mellotronic highlight, with some superb strings closing the song.
-Woe And Alas also has a great string part, with the other 'Tron tracks still having quite overt use.
+There's a bit of change on the Mellotron front, with a solo flute part in the lengthy-ish They Get To Know Me, also the album's Mellotronic highlight, superb strings closing the song.
+Woe And Alas also has a great string part, the other Mellotron tracks still having quite overt use.

 Official site